 While it would be awesome if automatic Nelnet student loan forgiveness were a thing, unfortunately, it’s not.

 You can have your student loans forgiven after 20-25 years in some cases if you’re already on a certain repayment plan (ICR, IBR, or REPAYE).
 Everyone starts out on the standard 10-year repayment plan which doesn’t offer forgiveness, so if you’re interested in pursuing this route, you’ll need to switch over to these programs if you’re eligible.
+You may also be able to lower your Nelnet student loan payment this way.
 See here for more facts about student loan forgiveness.

 Are federal student loans based on credit score?